 - Let your attachments shine, with the gallery mode option

 - Temporarily disable pop-ups without losing the configuration

 Anything else I should know about?

-There are several things to be aware of when authoring pop-ups in Map Viewer Beta.
-The biggest one to be aware of is that not everything you add in the new pop-up experience is fully compatible with older apps.
+There are several things to be aware of when authoring pop-ups in Map Viewer.
+The biggest one to be aware of is that not everything you add in the new pop-up experience is fully compatible with older apps and Map Viewer Classic.
 How pop-ups appear will depend slightly on what type of content is in the pop-up.
 Here’s the short version to keep in mind.